3 Reasons to Consider Putting Your Cash to Work

 Also, keep in mind that you should revisit your portfolio and evaluate your plan regularly (annually is a good place to start).
 Your plans and risk tolerance might change due to any number of extenuating circumstances, and portfolios need to be rebalanced as allocations to any asset class—stocks, bonds, and cash among them—can get out of sync with your plan and goals over time.

-Bottom line: Cash isn't always the safe course
+Bottom line: Cash isn't always the better course

 There are plenty of good reasons to keep some of your hard-earned savings in cash and cash investments.
-But make sure that based on your goals, you're not holding too much—especially because you're wary of volatility in investments in the short-term.
-Holding outsized cash positions can reduce long-term earnings potential.
+But make sure that, based on your goals, you're not holding too much—especially because you're wary of volatility in investments in the short-term.
+Holding outsize cash positions can reduce long-term earnings potential.

-"When I ask clients why they aren't investing their money in assets with higher earning potential," Rob explains, "the answers I hear more often—especially after a number of years of strong market performance—are a fear to commit to stocks or higher-yielding bonds that are perceived as too expensive, the threat that a market correction is underway or imminent, and the assumption that rising interest rates are causing or will cause the value of bonds to fall."
+Clients who aren't investing their money in assets with higher earning potential—especially after a number of years of strong market performance—often do so out of fear to commit to investments they perceive as unaffordable and the threat that a market correction is underway or imminent.

 The best defense against making emotional investment decisions is to invest in a disciplined way.
 Based on when you need the money, save and invest each month in a diversified basket of investments with the potential to grow with the U.S. and global economy over time.
 How you split your assets between stocks, bonds, cash, and other asset classes can change as conditions or the timing of your needs warrant.